eBay/tsv-utils/README.md

 `tsv-sample` randomizes or sample lines from input data.
 Several sampling methods are available, including simple random sampling, weighted random sampling, and distinct sampling.

 Simple random sampling operates in the customary fashion, randomly selecting lines with equal probability.
-When reordering a file, lines output in the order selected.
-In streaming mode, the subset of lines selected are output in the order of the input.
+When reordering a file, lines are randomly selected from the entire file and output in the order selected.
+In streaming mode, a subset of input lines are selected and output.
+This occurs in the order of the input.
+Streaming mode operates on arbitrary large inputs.

 Weighted random sampling selects input lines in a weighted fashion, using weights from a field in the data.
 Lines are output in the order selected, reordering the file.